brianhigh/computing_bootcamp/R/getting_help.md

 ### Annika Salzberg on DataCamp (free with registration)

-Watch [R for the Intimidated](https://www.datacamp.com/courses/r-for-the-intimidated) by Annika Salzberg, if R scares you.
+Watch [R for the Intimidated](https://www.datacamp.com/courses/r-for-the-intimidated) by Annika Salzberg (2 hrs.), if R scares you.
 Very gentle.

 ## Our Favorite Online R Tutorials